twisted/twisted/docs/core/development/policy/compatibility-policy.rst

 Instance attributes
 ^^^^^^^^^^^^^^^^^^^

-To deprecate an attribute on instances of a class, make the attribute into a property and call ``warnings.warn`` from the getter and/or setter function for that property.
+To deprecate an attribute on instances of a new-type class, make the attribute into a property and call ``warnings.warn`` from the getter and/or setter function for that property.
-You can also use the helper decorator.
+You can also use the :api:`twisted.python.deprecate.deprecatedProperty <deprecatedProperty>` decorator which works for new-style classes.

 .. code-block:: python